romainrbr/flipchair/GITHUB_CHANGELOG.md

 #### Fixes
 * Disable OEM override on launcher settings, (reimplement `ENABLE_AUTO_INSTALLS_LAYOUT` | c51b2a221838aefb610b7146fc4ef7cb34e5e495)
+* [Lawnchair/Iconloaderlib] Reimplement custom app name

 ### Development 2

-Originally going to launch D2 if comestic bug fixes have been resolved, but hit a stability milestone instead.
+Originally going to launch D2 if most of the comestic bug fixes have been resolved, but hit a stability milestone instead.

 This release includes 14 new features, and 20 bug fixes,